Skip to Main Content

 Production Experience

-Safety professionals with credits across major South African productions at Cape Town Film Studios and Sasani Studios, experienced with the scale of stunts and special effects that international co-productions require.
+Safety pros with credits across major South African shoots at Cape Town Film Studios and Sasani Studios, skilled with the scale of stunts and special effects that global co-productions need.

 03.